cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 has multiple test files, but below we run the "new-transaction.spec.ts" test file by clicking on it.

-<DocsImage src="/img/guides/core-concepts/run-single-spec.gif" alt="Running a single spec" ></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/run-single-spec.gif" alt="Running a single spec"></DocsImage>

 ## Test statuses